 The global market for jams, jellies and marmalade is expected to reach *.* billion by **** and growth forecasts indicate a CAGR of between *,*% (***).

 Imports and exports

-Over the period ****-****, the main countries importing jams and jellies are Germany and the United States, both with a total of *.* billion dollars over the ...
+Over the period ****-****, the main importing countries for jams and jellies were Germany and the United States, both to the tune of *.* billion dollars over ...

 1.3 Key figures for the French market